stdlib-js/stdlib/SECURITY.md

 Our disclosure policy is as follows:

 -   Once a security vulnerability is reported, the report is assigned a primary handler.
 This person will coordinate the fix and release process.

 -   The problem is then validated against the **latest** release version (e.g., if a package published to npm, the latest `<major>.<minor>.x` release).
 Due to limited maintainer bandwidth, security vulnerabilities discovered in older `<major>.x.x` release lines are considered out-of-scope and will not receive security updates.
 Users are advised that only vulnerabilities affecting the **latest** release line will receive patches.

+-   Depending on the outcome of validation, the primary handler will communicate to the individual who submitted the potential vulnerability one of the following possible responses:

+    -   **Acceptance**: what was reported is a considered a new vulnerability.
+    -   **Rejection**: what was reported is not considered a new vulnerability.
+    -   **Needs more information**: we need more information in order to evaluate what was reported.

--   Once confirmed, code is then audited to find any potential similar problems.
+-   Once a vulnerability is accepted, code is then audited to find any potential similar problems.

 -   Fixes are subsequently prepared for the latest `<major>.<minor>.x` release line.

+-   After fix preparation, the primary handler will coordinate with stdlib maintainers to define a release date for the publication of the vulnerability.

 -   The changes are pushed to the affected public repositories and, where relevant, new builds are published to npm.

 -   The private security vulnerability report is then made public.

-Note that the above process can take time, especially when coordination is required with maintainers of other projects.
+Note that the above process can take time (up to and beyond **90** days depending on the complexity of the fix), especially when coordination is required with maintainers of other projects.
 We thus ask that you provide us with a reasonable amount of time to resolve reported vulnerabilities prior to any public disclosure or third party reporting.
 We will make every effort to handle the security report in as timely a manner as possible.

 We further ask that you please allow us to follow the release process described above so that we can ensure that disclosures are handled in a consistent manner.